zoharbabin/kaltura-nodejs-sample-workflow/README.md

 # Setting up

+* Was built and tested on nodejs v7.4.0
 * npm install the following libs: [kaltura](https://developer.kaltura.com/api-docs/Client_Libraries/), compression, path, express, jsrender
 * Edit app.js and replace `REPLACE_WITH_KALTURA_ACCOUNT_ID` and `REPLACE_WITH_KALTURA_API_ADMIN_SECRET` with real values from your KMC.